When Are Sports Drinks Appropriate For Hydration?

 • Faster, harder heartbeat

-Athletes and fitness junkies need to remember that severe dehydration can be deadly, and that replenishing with water is essential when it comes to hydration.
+Athletes and fitness junkies need to remember that severe dehydration can be deadly.
+That, and replenishing with water is essential when it comes to hydration!

 Sports Drinks vs. Water